dotnet/android/NativeLinkingTODO.md

     a bit more complicated to implement but would give us much faster code, thus it's the preferred solution.

+# Helpers

+  * linker can output a list of pinvokes, see https://github.com/dotnet/android/issues/7114

 # Ideas

   * Use [mold](https://github.com/rui314/mold) which has recently been re-licensed under `MIT/X11`